Kosmos01/clinical-sts-project/README.md

 Significance: It is imperative to enable machines to not only score how similar texts are, but to also have scores that correlate with clinicians' identifications so as to preserve any critical information

-Scripts modified and implemented from others github code: tokenization.py, modeling.py, extract_features.py, berts.py
+Scripts modified and implemented from others' github code: tokenization.py, modeling.py, extract_features.py, berts.py